jstrieb/homework-template/README.md

 At the time of this template's release, university classes are primarily being conducted remotely.
 As such, homework submission and grading are primarily performed digitally.
 This template includes a number of typographic optimizations that make homework assignments easy to read and grade using online platforms such as Gradescope:

 - Header with student information is included on every page for quick reference
-- Palatino typeface is optimized for digital reading at various sizes than Computer Modern, the default LaTeX font
+- Palatino typeface is optimized for digital reading at various sizes, unlike Computer Modern, the default LaTeX font
-- A moderately-sized solution can fit on a single page, set on letter paper
+- Page layout such that a moderately-sized solution can fit on a single page, set on letter paper
 - PDF metadata is automatically included
-- Microtype improves [numerous typographic aspects](http://www.khirevich.com/latex/microtype/) of the text to maximize readability and compactness
+- Microtype is employed to improve [numerous typographic aspects](http://www.khirevich.com/latex/microtype/) of the text, maximizing readability and compactness

 # Minimal Example

 The included [`example.tex`](example.tex) utilizes some of the macros included in the class.
 The generated [`example.pdf`](example.pdf) provides a sample of what a multi-page typeset assignment might look like.
+Alternatively, [open the example in Overleaf](https://www.overleaf.com/read/tskjhbypnhgc)

 An additional example is included below:
 ![Single-page example](example.png?raw=true)